 The side rails on the phone are a bit flatter this time around but still feature edges that curve into the front and back sides.
 That should help keep the phone more comfortable in the hand than devices with flat sides while also making it less slippery than the past two years of Pixel Pro devices.
 Of course, the best Pixel 8 cases solve this problem on their own.

 Both Pixel 8 and Pixel 8 Pro feature slightly larger camera bars on the back, each of which protrudes slightly more than the Pixel 7 series.

 Pixel 8 cameras

 At Google I/O 2023, we learned about Magic Editor in Google Photos.
-An evolved version of Magic Eraser, Magic Editor uses generative AI to adjust or fill in content in photos.
+Magic Editor is an evolved version of Magic Eraser, using generative AI to adjust or fill in content in photos.
 For example, you can move a person or object elsewhere in the photo, as well as fill in missing details that were out-of-frame.

 Or, you can edit a specific part of the image (like the sky or background), so brightening the sky doesn't oversaturate the rest of the photo.

 Another new feature called Best Take lets you make the best group photos ever by swapping out individual faces with the "best" versions of them from a series of photos.
 Just take a bunch of photos in a row when taking a group shot, tap edit, then select the face you want to swap out.